OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Amariei, Cornel - Arduino Development Cookbook
 - Ambrose, Stephen E. - Band of Brothers: E Company, 506th Regiment, 101st Airborne from Normandy to Hitler's Eagle's Nest
 - Andrew, Rachel - The New CSS Layout
+- Arbesman, Samuel - The Half-Life of Facts: Why Everything We Know Has an Expiration Date
 - Blakeslee, Sandra & Blakeslee, Matthew - The Body Has a Mind of Its Own: How Body Maps in Your Brain Help You Do (Almost) Everything Better
 - Bradbury, Ray - Fahrenheit 451
 - Bradbury, Ray - The Martian Chronicles